pharmaR/riskmetric/cran-comments.md

-## riskmetric 0.2.2
+## riskmetric 0.2.4

-- Bug fixes
-- Fixes issue with S3 method consistency.
+Resolved issues with CRAN checks.

 Tested on Ubuntu Jammy, GitHub Action, and RHub.